ICURY: Tokenizing the Dominant Open Content Syndication Network in the E-commerce Market

 6. Who Determines the Syndication Standard?

 In a decentralized taxonomy set-up, improvements and changes to a taxonomy can be proposed by any stakeholder in the network including CSPs.
-A POS-based voting mechanism seems to make most sense.
+A simple majority might be sufficient in POS-based voting mechanism to decide on simple additions to the taxonomy standard.

 7. Some thoughts about an Icecat ICO